9 health benefits of a morning walk

 Being active can boost the effects of melatonin (natural sleep hormone) which can help you fall asleep easier.
 A morning walk is not only a great way to see the sunrise or catch up with friends, exposing yourself to the bright morning sun can assist in setting your natural circadian rhythm which improves your sleep cycle, promoting a healthy night’s sleep.
 The result of a good night’s sleep allows you to feel more alert and energised throughout the day.

-Walking has a number of excellent physical health benefits, but did you know, fitting a morning walk into your daily schedule can boost your brain function.
+Walking has a number of excellent physical health benefits, but did you know, fitting a walk in the morning into your daily schedule can boost your brain function.
 Researchers have found walking increases the supply of blood to the brain which is linked to improved cognitive function, memory, concentration and problem solving.

 Moderate exercise such as walking, has also been found to improve the brains resistance to Alzheimer’s disease and reduce the effects of memory loss over time.